 ColourPop Palettes are like chips – you can’t have just one.
 When I saw the promotional images for ColourPop’s coral-themed, Spring Collection I wanted to buy everything in the collection.
-After much internal debate (and watching the Spring Swatch Party), I decided to pick up Sweet Talk Eyeshadow Palette, but does it live up to the hype?
-Keep reading to find out.
+After much internal debate (and watching the brand’s Spring Swatch Party), I decided to pick up Sweet Talk Eyeshadow Palette, but does it live up to the hype?

 ColourPop Brand Ethos